 Part 1 | Part 2 | Examples

-Dramatic films are probably the largest film genre because they include a broad
+probably the largest film genre because they include a broad spectrum

 (historical dramas), biopics (biographical),

-other genres that have developed from the dramatic genre.
+some of the other genres that have developed from the dramatic

 Dramatic themes often include current issues, societal ills, and problems, concerns or injustices, such as racial prejudice, religious intolerance (such as anti-Semitism), drug addiction, poverty, political unrest, the corruption of power, alcoholism, class divisions, sexual inequality, mental illness, corrupt societal institutions, violence toward women or other explosive issues of the times.
 These films have successfully drawn attention to the issues by taking advantage of the topical interest of the subject.
 Although dramatic films have often dealt frankly and realistically with social problems, the tendency has been for Hollywood, especially during earlier times of censorship, to exonerate society and institutions and to blame problems on an individual, who more often than not, would be punished for his/her transgressions.